 Step 1: Seek Medical Evaluation

-This is not only vital for your overall health and safety, but is also a vital step in successfully recovering proper compensation.
+This is not only vital for your overall health and safety but is also a vital step in successfully recovering proper compensation.
 Seeking medical help right away, documents any injuries suffered during the accident.
 Failure to seek medical attention may result in you having a difficult time proving, to insurance companies and other parties, the extent of the injuries you suffered during the accident.

 Step 2: Consult with a Lawyer

 Most experienced personal injury lawyers handle cases pursuant to a contingent fee.
 This usually includes a free initial consultation.
 The consultation provides an attorney the opportunity to learn more about your case, and you the opportunity to learn more about the attorney who may represent you in your claim.
-If an attorney is trying to charge you for an initial consultation or work to investigate your case, it may signal that the attorney is not truly experienced in personal injury claims, or is not truly committed to moving forward with your claim to a final settlement or trial.
+If an attorney is trying to charge you for an initial consultation or work to investigate your case, it may signal that the attorney is not truly experienced in personal injury claims or is not truly committed to moving forward with your claim to a final settlement or trial.

-All legal claims have time limits called “Statues of Limitations” in which a lawsuit must be filed or you lose your legal right to pursue a claim.
+All legal claims have time limits called “Statues of Limitations” in which a lawsuit must be filed, or you lose your legal right to pursue a claim.
 Each state has different time periods that vary depending on the type of claim you are making.
 It is important to consult with an attorney as soon as possible to ensure you do not lose your legal rights.
-An attorney will also be able to assess whether or not you have a viable personal injury case and determine what steps need to be taken next on your behalf.
+An attorney will also be able to assess whether you have a viable personal injury case and determine what steps need to be taken next on your behalf.
 Other time limits may apply.
 It is important that you seek the counsel of an attorney as soon as possible after your injury.

 Step 3: Collect Relevant Data

 In order to negotiate an injury claim successfully, all facts of the case must be collected.
 Information collected and analyzed will vary depending on the claim.
-A few of the common tasks undertaken to evaluate and prepare your case for pursuit are the following: collection of medical and billing records to prove injury, requesting of employment records to file for lost wages, accident scene investigation including photographs, videotapes and measurements, interviewing eye witnesses to the accident as well as others who may have information relevant to the accident, and investigation of possible responsible parties and legal theories of recovery.
+A few of the common tasks undertaken to evaluate and prepare your case for pursuit are the following: collection of medical and billing records to prove injury, requesting of employment records to file for lost wages, accident scene investigation including photographs, videotapes, and measurements, interviewing eye witnesses to the accident as well as others who may have information relevant to the accident, and investigation of possible responsible parties and legal theories of recovery.

 In short, to do you the greatest service, a lawyer must learn as much about the case as possible to make an informed demand of compensation.